quickfix-j/quickfixj/quickfixj-orchestration/readme.md

 The complete FIX Latest specification results in a very large distribution.
 This project builds the entire specification to prove compatibility.

 Customisation is advisable to use FIX Latest for an integration.
-This will allow a more clear representation  the Rules of Engagement, and aids maintainability as well as speeding build time and reducing memory requirements for the build.
+This will allow a more clear representation of the Rules of Engagement, and aids maintainability as well as speeding build time and reducing memory requirements for the build.

 See [QuickFIX/J Messages](./quickfixj-messages/readme.md) for details of the build and recommendations of how to implement custom builds.